mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # This points to greater vulnerabilities
 Maybe there's an API in the manage booking page that gives you all the secret info.

+# section explaining lack of political takes
+there are many takes out there, but i don't want to distract from teaching you clowns security.

 -----

 media folks @ me here